hftf/roirpt/jeff-phrasing/README2.md

 patches to phrasing systems (or even to dictionaries generally) have often been distributed as file uploads that lack provenance.
-It should be easier to share modifications (and documentations of conflicts) in the form of a separate “userspace” config file or even file footer, rather than wholesale file replacements that are difficult to audit and interoperate, if not just as forks.
+It should be easier to share modifications (and documentations of conflicts) in the form of a separate “userspace” config file, a file footer, or a fork, rather than wholesale file replacements that are difficult to audit and interoperate.

 ---